 You can find variety information about our coffees under the “Harvest” tab on our single-origin coffee product pages.

 When we sell a coffee with a single variety, like a Gesha or a Maragogipe-variety lot, you will see it called out on the label.
+Our Single-Origin Coffee Subscription is the best way to try the most coffee varieties.
+Coffees change every other week so you'll always have something new!

 How Many Varieties Of Coffee Exist?